ShanaScogin/QMRAswim/README.md

 Please check back for more examples.

 # What's Happening
 This package is in the beginning stages.
-We hope to be up and running by the end of July.
+We hope to be up and running by the end of September.
 Please check back for more.

 # Contact
 For questions about the substantive information about sewage-impacted water, please contact kcrank@nd.edu.
 Please contact sscogin@nd.edu if you encounter any bugs with the package.